What is Home Health Care?

 “I have nothing but praise for all the VNAHSR staff who cared for me and will recommend them to my friends and family needing services at home.
 We’re lucky to have this quality of care in our community.
 They are treasures!”

 People of all ages with acute and chronic health care needs can receive home health care services.
 VNAHSR programs span a lifetime, from prenatal to end-of-life care.
-You can count on state-of-the art home health care to meet your individual medical needs.
+You can count on our state-of-the art home health care to meet your individual medical needs.

 - Patients of all ages who return home after surgery, and need care, supervision or assistance.